 Years 5 - 6

-Maranatha Christian School has an iPad program for all students in Years 5 to 8.
+Maranatha Christian School has an iPad program for all students in Years 5 and 6.
 These devices are purchased by the family and become the personal property of the student.
 Students will be provided with details about the required educational Applications to be downloaded for the start of each school year.

 Years 7 – 12

 To facilitate the use of technology in the classroom, it is compulsory for all students in Years 7 to 12 to bring their own digital device to school.
 Minimum specifications are provided to ensure students have a device that will operate effectively within the school environment.
 Students are able to use an iPad in Years 7 – 8 for 2022 only.
 From 2023, a laptop will become a mandatory device from Year 7 onwards.

 SEQTA - Learning Management System (LMS)